VasekStolba/Erebus-Archive-System/Judgements/J-0000-TEST.md

 The violator has admitted the violation by the words,
 > Alright.
 I want to get away from the issue so I blame that guard.

-This can be seen in EVIDENCE2.<br>
+This can be seen in EVIDENCE 2.<br>
-EVIDENCE
+EVIDENCE 2

 ### 3) Notes
 The witness was not interviewed as it was not necessary.